 Philadelphia & Southeast PA

 Philadelphia is one of the densest academic medical center markets in the country, with Penn Medicine, Jefferson Health, and Temple Health competing alongside numerous specialty practices.
-Independence Blue Cross dominates the commercial payer landscape in the region, while complex Medicaid managed care through the HealthChoices program serves a large low-income population.
+Independence Blue Cross dominates the commercial market in the region, while complex Medicaid managed care through the HealthChoices program serves a large low-income population.

 The concentration of teaching hospitals creates a unique billing environment where academic practice plans, resident supervision requirements, and split/shared billing rules are everyday considerations.